amjadsh92/exerciseTracker/README.md

 ### Express
 This framework was used to build the back-end part of the project.
 ### PostgreSQL
-PostgreSQL is a powerful, open source object-relational database system
+PostgreSQL is a powerful, open source object-relational database system.
 # Installation

 1. Clone the repository: